Overview of Everest Base Camp Trek

 Sherpa people are very rich in culture and have their own traditions.
 They speak their own native languages, dress themselves up, and celebrate many kinds of festivals.
 Especially, they celebrate their own Happy New Year called "Gyalbo Lhosar."
 They are so helpful; they stay in the community village and help each other.
 They love their own typical and traditional culture.
 Likewise, they married according to their own traditions.
 The trekking route has many community villages along Lukla, Phakding, Monjo, Namche, Khunde, Khumjung, Pangboche, and Thame Thamo.
 They have pets and wild animals such as Sheep, Goats, Mountain goats, snow leopards, red pandas, some birds, etc.

 Everest Base Camp Trekking Routes: It starts with landing at Kathmandu International Airport and staying overnight at the Standard Hotel in Kathmandu.
-The next day, early in the morning, fly to Lukla from Kathmandu for only 35 minutes, and the same day, the trek continues to Phakding village.
-Day one: easy walking, not ascending and descending, but a little bit is compulsory on the Nepal trekking trail.
+The next day, early in the morning, fly to Lukla from Kathmandu for only 35 minutes, and same day, trek to Phakding village.
+Day one: easy walking, not ascending and descending much but a little bit is compulsory on the Nepal trail.

 The next day, trekking to Dingboche is an easy trail that slopes gently upward.
-Our itinerary does not include another acclimatization day here, but if you want another acclimatization day in Dingboche (4410 m), let us know.
+Our 13-days itinerary don't have acclimatization day here, but if you plan 14 days Everest Base Trek off course, we put here one rest day in Dingboche (4410 m), let us know.
 We can customize your trip to include an extra day.
 We recommend you hike to an adventure-altitude hill called Nakarshyang Top (4980m).
-It makes it much easier to succeed in the Everest base camp and the highest Kalapatthar adventure journey.
+It makes easy to success the Everest base camp and adventure Kalapatthar journey.

 Today's morning is the most important; you should get up early in the morning.
 Then, ascend approximately 385m, which takes almost two hours, and call it the KALAPATTHAR viewpoint (5545 m/18192 ft).
 It is an extremely tough ascent with an absolutely incredible view of Mt.
 Everest (8848 m/29029 ft).
 It looks like a "BLACK rock," but it is such a glorious view standing with the 4th highest mountain, Lhotse, at 8516 m, and Nupse.
 You can spend 15–20 minutes watching views and make a lot of pictures with your team in your own style; it will be a lifetime of unforgettable memories.
 You will see many white, snow-capped mountains.

 Then return to the lodge, take breakfast, and pack your luggage.
 You will feel so easy to come downtown along Lobuche village, Thugla, Pheriche, Pangboche, Tengboche, Namche, Phakding, and Lukla.
 It's really easy; jumping down takes only 3 days to arrive in Lukla.
-Then I flew back to Kathmandu.
-Our program is a perfect 13-day itinerary; if you like one more or less day of the Everest base camp trek, feel free; we will customize your trip itinerary accordingly.
+Then I fly back to Kathmandu.
+Our program is a perfect 13-day itinerary; if you like one more or less days of Everest base camp trek, feel free; we will customize your trip itinerary accordingly.

 How much 13-days Everest Base Camp Trek cost?